quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

     1,1
 \end{smallmatrix} = 1, \quad
 ```
-These can then be used to construct the symmetric tensor map representing the exchange interaction:
+These can then be used to construct the symmetric `TensorMap` representing the exchange interaction:
 ```{code-cell} julia
 V = SU2Space(1 => 1)
 SS = TensorMap(zeros, ComplexF64, V ⊗ V ← V ⊗ V)